Haitifan03/SpoofDetector/Design/BusinessRequirements.md

 Develop a robust data curation framework for forensic users that can effectively identify potential spoofing attacks within certain cyber-physical systems.

 ### Explanation:
-By enhancing the security and resilience of CPS data, this project contributes to safeguarding critical infrastructures and ensuring the reliable operation of connected devices and systems.
+By enhancing the security and resilience of CPS (Cyber-Physical Systems) data, this project contributes to safeguarding critical infrastructures and ensuring the reliable operation of connected devices and systems.
 This spoof detector application will extract localization and identity data from collected drone flight information, and then analyze, validate and return simplified corresponding data that indicates instances of Remote ID spoofing.

 ## BR2
 Display 'clean' drone information to end-users.